-As we transition through the re-opening phases in Washington, remember that the facemask required for working in a lab is different than the facemask you need to go the grocery store.
 If you are working with infectious agents, hazardous chemicals or radiological materials in the lab while wearing a cloth face covering, it could become contaminated during the course of your work and you may not even know it.
-You could take a biological agent or chemical home with you on your cloth mask - potentially exposing yourself, your family, roommates or the general public.
-Just like you don’t wear your lab coat and gloves outside the lab, you should not wear a potentially contaminated mask outside of the lab.
+You could take that biological agent or chemical home with you on your cloth mask - potentially exposing yourself, your family, roommates or the general public.
+Just like you don’t wear your lab coat and gloves outside the lab, you should not wear a potentially contaminated mask outside the lab.

-If your lab work includes handling hazardous materials, or you work is in an area where hazardous materials are being used, prevent bringing contamination outside the lab by doing the following:
+If your lab work includes handling hazardous materials, or you work is in an area where hazardous materials are being used, follow this guidance to prevent bringing contamination outside the lab:

-- Wear a disposable medical/procedure mask along with other appropriate personal protective equipment (PPE).
+- If you wear a mask, whether required or by choice, wear a disposable medical/procedure mask along with other appropriate personal protective equipment (PPE).

 - Dispose of your mask before leaving the lab, as it could have become contaminated.